Kubra-network/network-notes-by-kubra/README.md

 # network-notes-by-kubra
-This repository contains my personal network engineering notes collected over two years of hands-on work in R&D, PoCs, customer deployments, and multi-vendor Wi-Fi/switching environments.
+This repository contains my personal network engineering notes collected over two years of hands-on work in R&D, PoCs, customer deployments, and multi-vendor Wi-Fi environments.

 I created this repo to keep my notes organized, make them searchable for others, and share practical configurations and concepts I used in real environments.